MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 8. On the Completion page, select **Close**.

-After you create the user group to receive the VPN profile, you can create a package and program to deploy the Windows PowerShell configuration script that you created in the section [Create the ProfileXML configuration files](#create-the-profilexml-configuration-files).
+After you create the user group to receive the VPN profile, you can create a package and program to deploy the Windows PowerShell configuration script (VPN_Profile.ps1).

 ### Create a package containing the ProfileXML configuration script